To sum myself up, I am a wife, mother, writer, and musician, and the order of those things will depend on what day it is.

 Friends tell me that I lead a busy life, and I suppose that’s probably true.
-Yet, even above all my music affiliations (jazz band and string orchestra) (see the photo, that’s me in my jazz band uniform), writing is my passion.
+Yet, even above all my music affiliations (jazz band and an Elton John tribute band) (see the photo, that’s me in my jazz band uniform), writing is my passion.
 I remember the first book I wrote, back in middle school – on a clackety old manual typewriter.
 It was uniquely based on a pre-teen girl named… Gail… and her 3 best friends, all of whom shared the same names as my own best friends.
 Despite dangers and unknown perils, we raced against time following cryptic clues to seek a precious treasure in a haunted mansion before the ghosts, police, and relatives of the deceased owner of the house caught and locked us in the damp, dreary cellar until we perished.

 I can’t remember if we found the treasure, but I have to assume we did.
 After all, I’m here to tell about it.

 My writing has changed a lot since then (good thing!)
 Now I write romantic comedy, and many books I’ve written are part of a series, either my own, or with other authors.
 I love to continue a story, to make a new book with the story of a minor character from a previous story.

 When I’m not writing, I love to take pictures.
 My primary targets, I mean volunteers, are usually my family, pets, friends, and bandmates.

 Introducing, my music!

 |I play bass for Elton J – an Elton John tribute band.
 Recently we played at the Langley Ribfest, which was the first time I’ve ever played with a larger-than-life monitor beside the stage.||I also play bass for the Golden Ears Jazz.
 Here we are posing on the bridge at the Maple Ridge Garden Club Celebration.
 As you can see we are a fun bunch, as evidenced by the guitarist making rabbit ears behind my head.|